josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## February 3, 2018B JMJ: Converted camel casing to snake casing in test_robotcomm.py
+Visual Studio Code was a big help in renaming - works great for local variables and method calls.
+It may not catch all cases of the latter - if the type of the object can't be discerned.
+But overall it is a huge help.
+It is essential, however, to have good tests in place because Pylint will not catch cases of calling methods if it can't find the implementation of the corresponding classes.
+Also it doesn't seem to verify named tuples.

+All tests pass.
+I haven't yet disabled `invalid-name` as there are other naming issues still to be resolved (chiefly, 1 2 letter names).

 ## February 3, 2018A JMJ: Investigating why Robotcomm send/receive are failing under high stress - RESOLVED
 The problem was first mentioned in the 'February 2, 2018A' note.
 The problem has been resolved (discussion below) and we can now batch send 300K messages with random drops